ipspace/netlab/docs/dev/config/deploy.md

 - "deploy-config/{{ansible_network_os}}.yml"
 ```

+(dev-find-custom)=
 ## Finding Custom Configuration Templates

 The following paths are searched when looking for custom configuration templates specified in **config** list or through a plugin:

-* Current directory (user plugins)
+* Current directory (custom configuration templates and user plugins)
+* `~/.netlab` directory (custom configuration templates and user plugins)
 * `netsim/extra` directory (system plugins)

-When looking for a custom configuration template in the above search path, the following names are tried (*custom_config* is the name of custom configuration template or directory):
+When looking for a custom configuration template in the above search path, the following names are tried (*config* is the name of custom configuration template or directory):

 ```
 - "{{ config + '/' + inventory_hostname + '.' + netlab_device_type + '-' + netlab_provider + '.j2' }}"